 - Improvement: In our last hiring round, we blinded the applications and test assignments for more objective evaluation, and both eventual hires ended up being male.
 In our current efforts, we’ve made it a point to also proactively find researcher applicants with interest and expertise in women’s health and healthy aging, as well as female and older researchers.
 It's difficult to hire a late-career (typically older) life science researcher, due to salary expectations and relative scarcity of people looking for job with those characteristics, but we have added a later-career MD/PhD reviewer.

 - Relying on surveys rather than interviews (*Updated July 2020)

 - Mistake: We frequently surveyed readers to find out what interests them.
 Yet we did few in-depth interviews to find out more about the health journeys of different readers.
 Knowing more about the full scope of readers’ experiences should help us provide helpful information in the best possible formats.

-- Improvement: We’ve started doing more in-depth interviews and are also asking a small subset of dedicated readers targeted questions to help shape some of our decisions.
-We may also perform focus groups in the future.
+- Improvement: We’ve conducted many more in-depth interviews in the past year than we did in the previous years combined, to figure out how we can improve our content and reading experience.
+We're also asking a small subset of dedicated readers more frequent, targeted questions to help shape some of our decisions.
+This is to make sure we aren't limited by the perspectives of our small team.
+Lastly, we may also perform focus groups in the future.